m4suisui/kickstart/README.md

 With `--remote`, it also creates a GitHub repository and pushes.

-**Workflow:** Refine your project plan in Claude Chat → Copy instructions → `kickstart` → Claude Code starts with your instructions loaded
+**Workflow:** Refine your project plan in your favorite AI → Copy instructions → `kickstart` → Claude Code starts with your instructions loaded

 ## Requirements